microsoft/uprove-csharp-sdk/README.md

 --------------------------------------------------

-Recommended parameters [UPRP] and test vectors [UPTV] used by the U-Prove SDK can be re-generated for validation purposes by the UProveParams and UProveTestVectors projects, respectively.
-The projects depend on the full BouncyCastle library; it must be obtained from http://www.bouncycastle.org/csharp/, and the compiled DLL must be placed under "ThirdParty\BouncyCastle\bc\crypto.dll" before compiling the projects.
+Recommended parameters [UPRP] and test vectors [UPTV] used by the U-Prove SDK can be re-generated for validation purposes by loading and running the UProveParams and UProveTestVectors projects, respectively.
+The projects depend on the full BouncyCastle library; it must be obtained from http://www.bouncycastle.org/csharp/, and the compiled DLL must be placed under "ThirdParty\BouncyCastle\bc\BouncyCastle.dll" before compiling the projects.

 USING THE UNIT TESTS: